akashkriplani/bhailang/README.md

-# bhailang
+# Bhailang

-Fun programming package bhailang
+This project was generated with [Bhailang](https://bhailang.js.org/).

+## Development server
-Just do npm install -g bhailang

-Execute your code by writing bhailang filename.bhai
+Run `npm install -g bhailang` to install bhailang globally in your system.
+Execute your code by writing `bhailang filename.bhai`.

-Enjoy!!